v4resk/red-book/redteam/exfiltration/dns.md

 ## Practice

+{% tabs %}
+{% tab title="Manualy" %}
+{% hint style="info" %}
 We concider that a NS record named `t1.tunnel.com` as been registred.
 It's poiting the Attacking IP.
-{% tabs %}
-{% tab title="Manualy" %}
+{% endhint %}

 In order to receive any DNS request on the attacking machine, we need to capture the network traffic for any incoming UDP/53 packets using the [tcpdump](https://github.com/the-tcpdump-group/tcpdump) tool.
 ```bash
 v4resk@kali$ sudo tcpdump -i eth0 udp port 53 -v